PHLF/IAR_project/README.md

 ### Quick start

 1. Compile the project
-2. Move the [Resources](https://gitlab.com/phlf/IAR_project/tree/master/Resources) folder into the application's working directory
+2. Move the [rsrc](https://gitlab.com/phlf/IAR_project/tree/master/rsrc) folder into the application's working directory
-3. Move the [settings.txt](https://gitlab.com/phlf/IAR_project/blob/master/Resources/settings.txt) file into the application's working directory
-4. Setup the [settings.txt](https://gitlab.com/phlf/IAR_project/blob/master/Resources/settings.txt) file according to your needs
-5. Launch the application with a terminal
+3. Launch the application with a terminal

 ### Evolving agent

-Setting either `evolve_pred` or `evolve_prey` to 1 will start the evolution process.
+Setting either `evolve_pred` or `evolve_prey` to true will start the evolution process.

 ### Evaluating agents